shannonjohnstone/learning-javascript-design-patterns/README.md

 ### Module

-This module pattern can be used to emulate classes along with providing a way to create private/public values and methods
+This module pattern can be used to emulate classes along with providing a way to create private/public values and methods.

+There are alternatives to this pattern, this being mixins, exports and the revealing module pattern.
+Mixin is passing in a outside argument for use within the module, export being that the module creating is exported for use and revealing being the way the methods and values are defined and exported.

 ## Creational Patterns

+### Singleton

+Singleton is a pattern used for 2 reasons, first being to ensure the instance is only created the once and if its attempted again it will return the instance that was initiated the first time.
+The second being this instance is shared into the global scope.

 ## Structural Patterns
 ## Behavioral Patterns